What Is a VP Shunt?

 Your child should have clean hair (no grooming products) at the time of the surgery.

-Your child will stay in the hospital after the surgery, so bring toiletries and other items that will help the stay be comfortable.
+Your child will stay in the hospital after the surgery, so bring toiletries and other items that will help make the stay more comfortable.

 What Happens During the Placement of a VP Shunt?